marcdonaldoconnor/marcdonaldoconnor.github.io/README.md

 This website uses Javascript to load the headers and footers across all pages.
 If you have Javascript disabled (which is fine!) then the header/footer won't work.
 I am working on including a sitemap so you can move around the website without Javascript.
 Apologies for any inconvinience.

 Please keep in mind that this is hosted using Github Pages.
 I don't know if Github collects data/analytics about users that visit their websites.
-I'm going to hope they don't, but if you are super paranoid, you can stop using this website if you haven't already.
+I'm going to hope they don't, but if you are super paranoid, stop using this website if you haven't already.

 # Credits